Could Lakers Land LeBron James, Paul George And Chris Paul? Chris Broussard Explains

 The veteran point guard will become an unrestricted free agent July 1 after spending this past season with the Houston Rockets.
 James and Paul are close friends and it long has been thought the two would try and team up later in the careers, but the Rockets were the presumed destination.

-However, FS1’s Chris Broussard explained Monday on “The Herd with Colin Cowherd” that the Lakers acquire the trio of stars this offseason.
+However, Chris Broussard explained Monday on FS1’s “The Herd with Colin Cowherd” how the Lakers acquire the trio of stars this offseason.

-Wherever James elects to go he certainly will want to compete for a title.
-The Lakers are full of young talent, but the James and George along with youngsters Brandon Ingram, Lonzo Ball and Kyle Kuzma won’t be enough to overtake the Golden State Warriors in the Western Conference.
-But the addition of Paul, along with James and George would vault the Lakers into title contention depending on what they send to the Oklahoma City Thunder for George.
+Wherever James elects to go, he certainly will want to compete for a title.
+The Lakers are full of young talent, but James and George, along with youngsters Brandon Ingram, Lonzo Ball and Kyle Kuzma, won’t be enough to overtake the Golden State Warriors in the Western Conference.
+But the addition of Paul, along with James and George, would vault the Lakers into title contention depending on what they send to the Oklahoma City Thunder for George.

 A Big Three of James, George and Paul in LA would revitalize one of the NBA’s marquee franchises, but they still would need to fill out the roster with quality veterans in order to compete for a title.